Anuja-y/Project_4/README.md

 Conclusion
-Based on our label data and the features considered, the SVR proved to be the best model, especially when evaluating the RMSE and R^2 scores.
+- Based on our label data and the features considered, the SVR emerged as the best model, especially when evaluating the RMSE and R2 scores.
 While predictive models offer valuable insights into stock market trends, they should be viewed as one component of an investor's decision-making process.
 It's essential to integrate these model insights with expert guidance, thorough research, and an understanding of the broader market context.